All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

+The set $\Ncal'''$ consists of all union separations of $k$-sequences of $\Ncal''$ for all $k$.
+Since we allow constant sequences, the nested set $\Ncal''$ is included in the set $\Ncal'''$.
+A standard transfinite induction argument yields that the set $\Ncal'''$ is nested.\footnote{Given two members of $\Ncal'''$, by replacing their underlying sequences by different sequences with the same union, one may assume that all members of their sequences are nested with each other in the same way (of the four ways separations could be nested).
+Hence by transfinite induction also their unions must be nested in that way.} Given a natural number $k$, the set $\Ncal_k$ consists of those separations of the nested set $\Ncal'''$ that have order at most $k$; and the set $\Ncal_k'$ consists of those elements $(A,B)$ of the nested set $\Ncal_k$ whose $B$-side is inclusion-wise maximal in $\Ncal_k$.

+We take $\Ncal_W$ to be the union of the nested sets $\Ncal_k'$.
+By construction, for each separation $(A,B)$ in $\Ncal_W$, the side $B$ contains no vertex of the added graph $K_\omega$.
+We obtain $\Ncal$ from $\Ncal_W$ by replacing each separation $(A,B)$ in $\Ncal_W$ by the separation where we modify the side $A$ by replacing the added graph $K_\omega$ by the finite vertex set $W$.
+Clearly, the set $\Ncal$ is a nested set of proper\footnote{This properness follows from the fact that $(A,B)$ comes from a separation of $G_W$ distinguishing two tangles efficiently and the modifications made by going from $G_W$ to $G$ preserve being proper.} separations of the graph $G$.

-We let $N=\bigcup_{k\in \Nbb} N_k'$.
-By construction, each $X\in N$ contains no edge incident with a vertex of the newly added copy of $K_\omega$, and thus it can be considered as an edge set of $G$, whose boundary is the same as the boundary in $G_W$.
-We claim that $N$ has all the properties stated in \autoref{auxi1}: By construction, each $X\in N$ is nonempty.
-Since $N\se N'''$, the set $N$ is nested.
-The ``Moreover''-part is clear by construction.
-Thus it remains to show that each vertex end $\omega$ of $G$ not dominated by some vertex in $W$ lives in some element of $N$.
+We claim that the nested set $\Ncal$ has all the properties stated in \autoref{auxi1}: the `Moreover'-part is clear by construction.
+Thus it remains to show that each vertex-end $\omega$ of $G$ not dominated by a vertex of $W$ lives in a side $B_i$ for some separation $(A_i,B_i)$ in the nested set $\Ncal$.